Find a formula for the area of each figure in terms of s. | Study Prep in Pearson+

 Equations with Two Variables

-For figures like triangles or polygons where angles are involved, trigonometric functions (sine, cosine) help find heights or other lengths needed for area formulas.
-Using these relationships allows expressing the area in terms of s and known angles.
+When figures involve angles or non-right triangles, trigonometric functions (sine, cosine) help relate side lengths and heights.
+Using these relationships allows you to find missing dimensions needed to express the area formula solely in terms of 's'.

 Recommended video: